martinjaros/thesis/sources/6-gps.md

 *proj* means projection angle (defined later on in this section).
 Orthodrome (great circle) is the intersection of a sphere and a plane passing though its center.
 However, because Earth flattening is rather small, it may be used as an approximation for a curve following Earth surface, connecting two points with shortest route.
-[Spherical trigonometry][sphtrig] [@SphTrig] defines basis for orthodrome calculations, shown in the illustration below.
+Spherical trigonometry [@SphTrig] defines basis for orthodrome calculations, shown in the illustration below.

 ![Horizontal projection angle][hangle]